irontec/ivozprovider/doc/sphinx/administration_portal/brand/clients/virtual_pbx.rst

     Notifications
         Configure the email :ref:`notification templates` to use for this client.

+    Rate calls
+        Setting to 'yes' causes external calls to be rated using active rating plan.
+Setting to 'no', on the other hand, disables rating for external calls, so no rating plan will be used and calls will have no price.

     Outgoing DDI
         Selects a DDI for outgoing calls of this client, if it is no overridden in a lower level.